zackelmet/content-ops-starter/content/pages/cyber-threat-intelligence.md

       type: TitleBlock
     subtitle: Continuous monitoring, ready for audit.
     text: >
-      We deploy autonomous CTI agents that collect, analyze, and report threat data — automatically generating the evidence auditors and customers require.
+      We deploy workflows and autonomous CTI agents that collect, analyze, and report threat data.
+Automatically generating the evidence auditors and customers require.

       Each agent integrates directly into your SIEM, alerting pipelines, and log management systems to produce actionable intelligence and verifiable proof of continuous monitoring.
     actions: